 The Solent Dredge Permit Byelaw came into force on the 1st November 2021.
 The byelaw introduces a single coherent management tool for the purposes of managing the sustainable harvesting of bivalve populations in the Solent prohibiting the use of a dredge by means of a vessel within the Solent unless authorised by a permit.
-The byelaw its permit conditions set out various mechanisms for managing the fishery including closed seasons, curfews and gear restrictions.
+The byelaw its permit conditions set out various mechanisms for managing the fishery including closed seasons, curfews, gear restrictions and catch returns.

 There are two permit categories;